jasmine/gulp-jasmine-browser/README.md

 ##### console
 Generates a console reporter for the spec runner that should be used with a headless browser.

+##### profile
+Prints out timing information for your slowest specs after Jasmine is done.
+If used in the browser, this will print into the developer console.
+In headless mode, this will print to the terminal.

 ##### sourcemappedStacktrace
 **EXPERIMENTAL** asynchronously loads the sourcemapped stacktraces for better stacktraces in chrome and firefox.